 Work with any number of websites

 You can simultaneously work on any number of websites or properties.
-Your only limit is the number of properties you have in your Google Search Console account.
+The only limitation is the number of properties you have in your Google Search Console account.
 Select either all, multiple or a single property from the drop-down list.
-Selecting all or multiple properties will allow you to work with aggregate data for the selected properties.
-This is especially useful if you use, for example, both http and https versions of your website, several subdomains, or host important pages on external domains.
+Selecting all or multiple properties will allow you to work with aggregated data for the selected properties.
+This is especially useful if you use both http and https versions of your website for instance, several subdomains, or host important pages on external domains.

 Work with any number of pages

 Just like with websites or properties, you can work with any number of pages.
 Simply select from the drop-down list All, multiple pages or just one.
 Search Console Helper will fetch the data matching your selection.